US, Saudi Arabia, UAE, Egypt Propose Road Map For Sudanese Crisis Resolution

 This joint appeal followed a call last June by UN Secretary-General Antonio Guterres for a one-week truce in El Fasher, a proposal accepted by the Sudanese army but rejected by the Rapid Support Forces.

-The war in Sudan has created the world's worst humanitarian crisis, pushing much of the population into famine and leaving millions in extremely dire conditions.
+The war in Sudan has created the world's worst humanitarian crisis, pushing much of the population into famine and leaving millions in extremely dire conditions.conflict roadmap ceasefire civilian-led government

 Legal Disclaimer: